vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 This has the added benefit of documenting required environment variables and supporting multiple operating systems.

-## CF Environment Variables
+## TAS Environment Variables

-When Tanzu Application Services starts your application, it will be running with a port provided by the runtime environment.
+When Tanzu Application Service starts your application, it will be running with a port provided by the runtime environment.
-If the app has multiple instances, it will also have an instance ID set.
+It will also have an instance ID set which will be distinct for each instance, if the app has multiple instances.

 Create an endpoint to see some of that information.